Ninoh-FOX/OpenRGH/README.md

 ## Instructions:<br>
-### NOTE: If is your first time installing this CFW, the file to use is sd_image.bin, afterwards you can use always use opks update files for future releases.
+### NOTE: If is your first time installing this CFW, the file to use is sd_image.bin or flasher opk, afterwards you can use always use opks update files for future releases.
 Using the sd_image.bin erases all data on the sdcard!!
 If you're updating from another CFW you may want to make a backup of the folders local/home and local/app first to preserve emulators/apps, their settings, and your game saves.

 ## Instruction for updating from an OPK update file (No need to open the console):
-1. Place the update opk file in /media/data/apps or /media/sdcard/apps.
+1. Place the update opk file in /media/sdcard/apps.
 2. Run from your preferred launcher.
 3. Allow process to complete.
 4. Reboot.